Kazuo Matsui: Colorado Rockies

+Matsui and the Rockies advanced all the way to contention for the 2007 National League wild card spot, where they tied in wins (89) with the San Diego Padres.
+Matsui batted leadoff in the one-game regular season playoff matchup for the Rockies, leading the bottom of the inning off with a double that eventually saw him score the first run of a back-and-forth game that saw him drive in a run on a sacrifice fly.
+He went 2-for-6, with his last hit being in the 13th inning on a leadoff double off Trevor Hoffman as the Rockies trailed 8-6.
+Matsui scored on a subsequent double by Troy Tulowitzki before the Rockies won the game three batters later; the victory clinched the second playoff appearance in Rockies history.

 Matsui hit his first career grand slam during the second game of the NLDS against the Philadelphia Phillies.
 It came with the Rockies down 3–2 with two outs in the top of the 4th inning.
 The grand slam gave the Rockies a lead in which they would never relinquish.
 Colorado won the game, 10–5.
 Matsui became only the third player in MLB history to have his first career grand slam occur in the postseason rather than the regular season.
 He also became the first Japanese player to hit a grand slam in the postseason.
 Along with the grand slam, Matsui hit a triple and a double during game two of the NLDS, falling a single short of becoming the only player in history to hit a cycle during the postseason.
 However, Matsui did become only the second player ever (Lou Brock in game four of the 1968 World Series was the first) to hit a double, triple and home run in a postseason game.
+In the 2007 World Series, he batted 5-for-17 with a stolen base while batting .294 as the Rockies were swept in four games.
+This would be the only MLB playoff appearance for Matsui.